-The Study Abroad Office, and Campus Police are available 24 hours per day and will accept international collect calls.
+The Study Abroad Office and Campus Police are available 24 hours per day and will accept international collect calls.

-If you can only make one call, call NC State Campus Police (+1 919-515-3000).
-They can accept collect calls, and will get in touch with a member of the Study Abroad Emergency Response Team.
+If you can only make one call, call NC State University Police (+1 919-515-3000).
+They will get in touch with a member of the Study Abroad Emergency Response Team.
+Collect calls are accepted.